-I’ve been using After Effects more or less daily for about 16 years, and teaching it (and related skills) for roughly half that.
+I’ve been using After Effects more or less daily since about 2004, and teaching it (and related skills) for roughly half that.
 I know the program pretty close to inside and out, and even have a keyframe tattoo on my left wrist.
-I obviously like After Effects.
+(I obviously like After Effects.)

 Adobe’s specific request was for a project that could serve as a benchmark (in a variety of ways), but would also be aesthetically pleasing (“not just a science project”) and help showcase some of the ways you can use After Effects.
 There was also a desire to focus on GPU-accelerated effects, as that creates an easy A/B for users to see the speed gains those can bring.
 Lastly, it was likely this project would be publicly shared*, so users who wanted to explore the workflow and structure of such a project could download it and explore.

-This project became the official test project for AE's Multi-Frame Rendering and was essentially the "face" of public communications on that feature, and I was told it may have become the most-rendered After Effects project ever?
+This project became the official test project for AE's Multi-Frame Rendering and was essentially the face of public communications on that feature.
+I was later told it may have become the most-rendered After Effects project ever?

 Oh, and it got a cameo during the roundup of new After Effects features in an 2021 Adobe MAX Keynote video!